 A ventilator is a machine that helps patients breathe.
-Sometimes, using a ventilator will not improve the patient's condition, but will keep the patient alive longer.
+Using a ventilator will not improve the patient's condition, but may keep the patient alive longer.
 If the goal of care is to help the patient live longer, a ventilator may be used, according to the patient's wishes.
-If ventilator support stops helping the patient or is no longer what the patient wants, the patient, family, and healthcare team may decide to turn the ventilator off.
+If ventilator support stops helping the patient or is no longer what the patient wants, the family, and health care team may decide to turn the ventilator off.

 Before a ventilator is turned off, family members will be given information about what to expect.

 Patients and caregivers share the distress of cancer, with the caregiver's distress sometimes being greater than the patient's.
-Since caregiver suffering can affect the patient's well-being and the caregiver's adjustment to loss, early and constant support of the caregiver is very important.
+Since caregiver suffering can make it harder to adjust to the death of a loved one, early and constant support of the caregiver is important.

 Grief is a normal reaction to the loss of a loved one.
 People who feel unable to cope with their loss may be helped by grief counseling or grief therapy with trained professionals.
 See the PDQ summary on Grief, Bereavement, and Coping With Loss for more information.

 Physician Data Query (PDQ) is the National Cancer Institute's (NCI's) comprehensive cancer information database.
 The PDQ database contains summaries of the latest published information on cancer prevention, detection, genetics, treatment, supportive care, and complementary and alternative medicine.
 Most summaries come in two versions.
 The health professional versions have detailed information written in technical language.
 The patient versions are written in easy-to-understand, nontechnical language.
 Both versions have cancer information that is accurate and up to date and most versions are also available in Spanish.